 (Note: during the introduction – organised by ECU 92 – you’ll be guided by two coaches.
 It might happen that your coach becomes your mentor, but mostly these are separate roles.
 The coach guides you during the introduction days, the mentor during the rest of the academic year)

-In addition to the tutor and mentor, U.S.E. has two study advisors, Merel van Geffen and Huub Klein Schiphorst.
+In addition to the tutor and mentor, U.S.E. has two study advisors, Huub Klein Schiphorst and Janneke Nolles.
 You can approach them for more personal matters.
 For example in case you want to apply for special exam conditions because you have a disability, when personal problems interfere with your studies, in case you doubt about the programme, the planning of your study and the selection of courses, when you intend to study abroad or you wish to take up another study, etc.

 After the first year you will get a new tutor.
 This tutor is a U.S.E. staff member and is not connected to one specific course.
 This change of tutor marks the change of the tutor system; from an intensive course-related system to an open demand-driven structure.
 The tutor will organise some group events during the enrolment days to discuss essential choices to make and courses to choose, but he/she will not invite you to individual meetings.
 At the same time, you can feel free to approach the tutor for questions, either by mail or by arranging a meeting.